ethereum/go-ethereum/docs/_dapp/tracing.md

 *occurred error*.
 The structured logs can optionally also contain the content of the *execution stack*, *execution memory* and *contract storage*.

-The entire output of an raw EVM opcode trace is a JSON object having a few metadata
+The entire output of a raw EVM opcode trace is a JSON object having a few metadata
 fields: *consumed gas*, *failure status*, *return value*; and a list of *opcode entries*:

 ```json